 back to latest articles

-Outcompete the Financial Industry: Generic Apps Compete on Features—Winners Compete on Feelings
+Outcompete the Financial Industry: Generic Apps Compete on Features—Winners Compete on Experiences

 0

-Outcompete the Financial Industry: Generic Apps Compete on Features—Winners Compete on Feelings
+Outcompete the Financial Industry: Generic Apps Compete on Features—Winners Compete on Experiences

-Banks and Fintechs often invest millions into “the app project,” launch it proudly and then stop nurturing it.
+Banks invest millions into their digital service, launch it proudly and then stop nurturing it.
 But digital products are not assets—they are relationships.
 And relationships break when ignored.
 After a decade redesigning financial ecosystems—from retail banking to trading, wealth, SME, insurance, crypto and payments—we distilled 10 practical, experience-tested recommendations that any financial company can apply to turn an ordinary app into a growth engine.

 The Silent Crisis in Financial Digital Products